adinaamzarescu/Mini-LibC/README.md

 This function opens and possibly creates a file.

-* using O_CREAT from include/fcntl.h that expands to 0100
+* Using O_CREAT from include/fcntl.h that expands to 0100
 if this flag is set then the file mode is not 0

-* Since the <stdarg.h> library is included the **mode** argument is extracted using the va_start() and va_arg() macros.
+Since the <stdarg.h> library is included the **mode** argument is extracted using the va_start() and va_arg() macros.

 * fd = the file descriptor to be opened

-* The function uses the syscall for open (number 2)

-* If the system call succeeds it returns the new file offset
+The function uses the syscall for open (number 2).
+If the system call succeeds it returns the new file offset

 * It returns the new file descriptor on success and -1 on failure